wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

     $ pywinds/euclidean.sh 60 130 61 131
     [124236.58, 26.25, 206.25]

-* **greatcircle.sh**: Prints the shortest distance, forward azimuth, and backwards azimuth between two points on the earth provided in latitude and longitude (as calculated from the great circle arc).
+* **greatcircle.sh**: Prints the shortest distance, initial bearing, and back bearing between two points on the earth provided in latitude and longitude (as calculated from the great circle arc).

 ::